Danobat: Environmental management

 With the support of Ihobe and Invema, in 2001 an ISO team was set up with other companies from the Danobat Group and MCC to achieve the ISO 14001 certification in May 2002.
-The same year, Danobat was included in the EMAS register.
+The same year, Danobat was included in the Eco-Management and Audit Scheme (EMAS) register.
 The AENOR audits in May 2003 were successful and the Regional Ministry of Environment of the Basque Government granted the EMAS registration7 in October 2003.